E/M Level Components: History, Exam, MDM, and Time

 Test Your Knowledge

-An established patient office visit documents a detailed history and exam, but low-complexity MDM and no qualifying time statement.
-What is the best coding principle?
+An established patient visit documents a detailed history and exam, low-complexity MDM, and no time statement.
+What level is supported?

 A